 - Industrial.
 Industrial-grade appearance for glulam material is recommended for areas where the aesthetics are not a major concern.
 Under this appearance grade, the glulam is finished slightly better than with the framing grade, but it is not an aesthetic product.
 It should be used in areas not visible to the general public.
 This appearance grade shows some wood imperfection on its surfaces, such as knots and voids.

 - Architectural.
 When glulam is going to be used as a facade material or exposed element, architectural-grade appearance is highly recommended.
 This grade offers a high-quality finished product, where wooden voids and imperfections are filled or treated to provide a smoother, more attractive surface.

 - Premium.
 This grade of glulam is available only through special order and usually is reserved for special situations or predetermined areas, where a high concentration of people is expected.
 Premium-grade glulam offers the smoothest surfaces for the highest-quality finished product.

 Why Use Glulam?

-Glulams are not only strong, cost-effective, and highly customizable; they're also resource-efficient because they are made with relatively small pieces of lumber to create a sizable wood member that you could only otherwise get from large, old-growth timber.
+Glulams are not only strong, cost-effective, and highly customizable; they're also resource-efficient because they are made with relatively small pieces of lumber to create a sizable wood member that would otherwise require large, old-growth timber.
 Glulams offer many benefits to designers and builders:

 - Versatile use as roof and floor beams, columns, bracing, decking, and other structural components